 4. Converting Large Crypto Positions Without Tax Planning

-If you need to convert BTC to USDC for card spending, do not dump it all at once.
-If you are near a tax bracket boundary, spreading the conversion across two tax years can reduce your effective rate.
-If you have capital losses elsewhere in your portfolio, use them to offset the gains from conversion.
+How to avoid it: Spread large conversions across tax years.
+If you need $50,000 in USDC for annual card spending, convert $25,000 in December and $25,000 in January.
+If you have capital losses elsewhere in your portfolio, use them to offset the gains.
 Consult a tax professional before converting significant positions.

 5. Ignoring Country-Specific Rules